 Authentication in Angular is broad.

 Thanks to an amazing effort by the Angular team, we have built-in strong features for route and HTTP request validation.
-Still, nothing is 100% secured, we will still have to take a lot of security design decisions ourselves.
+Still, nothing is 100% secured, and we will still have to make a lot of security design decisions ourselves.

-To improve the security of your Angular apps even further and prevent code theft and reverse-engineering, be sure to check our tutorial.
+Improve the security of your Angular apps even further and prevent code theft and reverse-engineering.